Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Carrots are rich in vitamin A, which is important for skin health.
 You can regularly give your dog carrot pieces or carrot juice as a healthy snack.
 Vitamin A not only promotes coat growth but also strengthens the skin barrier.

-Dog food with carrots, yogurt and egg to support our dogs during the coat change
+Dog food with carrots, yogurt and egg to support our dogs during shedding season.

 8. Burdock root

-Burdock root has skin-cleansing properties and is traditionally used to help with skin problems.
-You can make a tea from dried burdock root and give your dog a small amount in their food.
-If you are unsure, always consult a naturopath or veterinarian.
+Burdock root has skin-cleansing properties and is traditionally used to support the treatment of skin problems.
+You can prepare a tea from dried burdock root and give your dog a small amount of it mixed into their food.
+If you are unsure, always consult a naturopathic practitioner or veterinarian.

-Quark (we call it Topfen here in Austria) and natural yogurt contain probiotic bacteria that can promote digestion and strengthen the immune system.
+Quark (in Austria we call it Topfen) and natural yogurt contain probiotic bacteria that can promote digestion and strengthen the immune system.
 A healthy immune system also has a positive effect on the skin and coat.
-Feed your dog small amounts regularly to promote intestinal health, which has a positive effect on the shedding process.
-You may also want to try organic and sheep's milk yogurt.
+Feed your dog small amounts regularly to promote gut health, which can have a positive effect on shedding.
+You might also want to use organic quality and sheep's milk yogurt.

 10. Chamomile tea